interactive-pioneers/iptools-jquery-modal/README.md

 Simple jQuery Modal

 ## Features
-Open static and dynamic content inside an overlay.
+Display static and ajax-loaded content inside an overlay, fully stylable with CSS, using CSS3 tranisitions and animations.
 Modal closes on keydown ESC and click outside.

 ## Requirements